hashicorp/terraform-provider-aws/website/docs/r/mq_broker.html.markdown

 }
 ```

-### Broker with EBS storage (high throughput optimized only on ActiveMQ engine type)
+### High-throughput Optimized Example

+This example shows the use of EBS storage for high-throughput optimized performance.

 ```hcl
 resource "aws_mq_broker" "example" {